MikeKovarik/rage-edit/README.md

 Please be advised that the `key` and `value` terminology from the Windows registry might be confusing because it's different than the naming widely used in the world of JS.
 Windows registry is much like file system with folders and files, or XML, rather than JSON.

-In JSON, `key` usually stands for name of the property that stores a `value`.
+In JSON, `key` usually stands for a name of the property that stores a `value`.

-In the Windows registry, `key` is like a folder (or the path to it) that can contain multiple `value`s, which are kind of like files. `value` has a name and the data content it stores (and type of the data).
+In the Windows registry, a `key` is like a folder (or the path to it) that can contain multiple `value`s, which are kind of like files. `value` has a name and the data content it stores (and type of the data).

-So when refering to `value`, its name is often meant rather than the data it holds.
+So when referring to `value`, its name is often meant rather than the data it holds.

 To lessen the confusion, we're often using terms like value entry, value name, name of the value entry, etc... and path stands for the path of the key.